MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/uk-tax-mtd.md

 > [!NOTE]
 > After submitting the return, if the progress window does not start and there is no response window, it could be a proxy server issue.
 For more information, see [https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#network-access](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#network-access)

+>  [!NOTE]
+> The above Making Tax Digital process of submitting to the HMRC also works for the VAT Daybook module in Dynamics GP.